Cheberi-ya/Low-Risk-Aircraft-Proposal/README.md

 df.to_csv('Aviation_data_cleaned.csv')
 ```

 We can now begin data analysis.
-We begin by analysing the engine types and how they affect injury severity.
+We begin by analysing the engine types and how they affect injury severity and passanger safety.

 ```python